How Long Does Suboxone Stay In Your System?

 How long does Suboxone stay in your urine?

-A urine test is the best drug testing method to detect the Buprenorphine presence in the system.
+A urine test is the best drug testing method to detect buprenorphine in the system.
 Suboxone is detectable in urine within 40 minutes of ingesting it.

 Buprenorphine is detectable in the urine for up to 2 weeks or more in persons using this drug in higher doses for a long period.